chrisguest75/shell_examples/36_git/sections/ROLLBACK_WALKTHROUGH.md

 ## Rollback the last commit

-Rollback in the current local branch
+Rollback in the current local branch.
+Recently used this to rollback a merge from master into my working feature branch.
+Rollback the merge and reapply the changes after the merge.

 ```sh
 # pop the last commit off and move the changed files into staging